 MAC is a leading European clinical research organisation with a network of clinical research centres.
 MAC provides patient engagement and recruitment services and conducts full scope ethically approved clinical research and medical trials for pharmaceutical companies (“Sponsor”), medical device companies and clinical research organisations.
 MAC also provides healthcare and consultancy services.

 Types of Personal Information Managed by MAC

-We collect personal information from applicants pursuing employment with MAC, including private contact details, professional qualifications and previous employment history to assist with the personnel recruitment process.
-MAC carries out a range of background inspections on applicants, including DBS and professional disbarment checks.
-Consistent with the operation of a business, MAC systems collect information on employed staff for human resource, performance, payroll, security and safety of our premises and tax purposes.
+We collect and control personal information from applicants pursuing employment with MAC and MAC employees for its legitimate business-related purposes.
+Such data includes private contact details, professional qualifications and previous employment history, DBS and professional disbarment checks to assist with the personnel recruitment, staff performance, payroll, security, safety of our premises and tax purposes.
 MAC processes similar information relating to consultants, contractors and other third parties that we engage to deliver products or services.

 Internal and External Disclosures of Personal Information

 Personal information is only shared on a “need to know” basis within MAC and its affiliates and with relevant third parties to deliver stated legitimate business purposes and legal obligations.
 Any access to personal information contained within databases and binders is carefully restricted and only viewable by appropriate staff for legitimate purposes.
 MAC does not trade or sell personal information.

 Under some circumstances, MAC may be required by law enforcement or judicial authorities to disclose certain personal information as part of investigations or for litigation purposes.
 MAC may disclose personal information to a buyer or other successor in the event of a merger, divestiture, restructuring, reorganisation, dissolution or other sale or transfer of MAC or cases or all of its assets.